About the School of Management

 The School of Management at Cal Lutheran University is a scholarly community and private academic institution dedicated to producing graduates who are well prepared to succeed in their personal and professional lives — who think, communicate, lead, and follow with sustained excellence and who are guided by an active moral and ethical awareness.

 Main features of our programs, which combine choice and flexibility with high quality, are:

 - Undergraduate programs in business administration with multiple emphasis areas, accounting and economics.

-- A variety of graduate programs including an MBA for Experienced Professionals, an MBA program with multiple professional tracks to choose from, an Online MBA program, an MBA in Financial Planning program, an MBA in Europe, a Master in Public Policy and Administration and Master of Science programs in Information Technology and in Quantitative Economics.
+- A variety of graduate programs including an Executive MBA, an MBA program with multiple professional tracks to choose from, an Online MBA program, an MBA in Financial Planning program, an MBA in Europe, a Master in Public Policy and Administration and Master of Science programs in Information Technology and in Quantitative Economics.